luckyluke007/50th-site/_posts/2014-11-24-fifth-decade.markdown

 - photos
 - ucsc
 ---
-##UC Santa Cruz astronomer Sandra Faber — The National Medal of Science
-{% img full-size /css/assets/images/posts/fifth-decade/2013-obama-faber.jpg "UC Santa Cruz astronomer Sandra Faber — The National Medal of Science" "Sandra Faber and Barrack Obama" %}
-2013: President Barack Obama presented UC Santa Cruz astronomer Sandra Faber with the National Medal of Science in a White House ceremony in February.

-Faber, a University Professor of astronomy and astrophysics at UCSC, was honored along with 11 other recipients of the National Medal of Science and 11 recipients of the National Medal of Technology and Innovation.
-These are the highest honors bestowed by the U.S. government upon scientists, engineers, and inventors.
-Chancellor George Blumenthal accompanied Faber to the ceremony.

-(Photo: Ryan Morris/National Science & Technology Medals Foundation)

-***

 ##The Grateful Dead Archive
 {% img full-size /css/assets/images/posts/fifth-decade/2008-grateful-dead.jpg "The Grateful Dead Archive" "The Grateful Dead Archive" %}